 There are many different methodologies and business terms that help you run the business or measure the health and success of it.
-The more different terms there are, the more confusing it gets around what is exactly what.
+The more variety of business terminology there are, the more confusing it gets around what is exactly what.
 Mixing the definitions and the purposes of those methodologies or frameworks brings no benefits.
 In many cases, it leads to more confusion and it fails to bring clarity and focus that companies need to succeed.

 One business concept or process doesn’t replace the other, and all of them fit together and serve their own purposes.
 They all have their own benefits, principles and cadence.
 Most of them are used at the same time.